Get to know France beyond the glitz and glamor of its cities!

 From Paris, drive to Rouen, a historic medieval town that inspired many Impressionist painters, including Claude Monet.
 Walk around to see the Notre Dame Cathedral, the Gros Horloge, and the charming half-timbered houses.
 Continue your drive to Honfleur, a harbor town with picturesque streets, which is also the perfect place to stop for lunch.

 Next up, visit the historic beaches of Normandy, where the Allies landed in 1944.
-Take a day or two to visit the World War 2 sites and tributes, making the lovely port city of Caen your base.
-Hotel La Fontaine is the perfect place to stay while in Normandy.
+Take a day or two to visit the World War 2 sites and tributes, or join a Normandy battlefields day tour with an expert guide.

 While you’re in Normandy, explore the neighboring Brittany region.
 Visit the fortified city of Saint-Malo, then head to Mont Saint-Michel, an impressive island commune perched on a rocky peak.